slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Seek knowledge.
 Knowledge and courage are the elements of greatness.
 Wisdom and strength, eyes and hands.
 Knowledge without courage is sterile."
 -- Balthasar Gracian*

+> *"The purpose of knowledge is action, not knowledge."
+-- Aristotle*